-When my kids were preschoolers they were especially fond of pretend play involving cakes.
-Really, really fond of it.
-They would pull my high heels out of the cupboard (which was about all the wear they ever got), don one of my summer shirts as a glamorous dress and set up a “cafe” for me and the teddies.
+When my kids were preschoolers they were fond of pretend play involving cakes – really, really fond of it.
+They would pull my high heeled shoes out of the cupboard (which was about all the wear they ever got), don one of my summer shirts as a glamorous dress and set up a “cafe” for me and the teddies.

 You will need:

-• Tacky craft glue – ordinary glue might not be strong enough
+• Tacky craft glue – ordinary glue won’t be strong enough

 • Mini pom poms